FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 <br><br>

 ## Ordio API microservice
 The first major product I have made for this project is the main API backend application that feeds the entire Ordio platform with all its data.
 This API containst two kinds of endpoints meant for two different purposes: Secured and Public access points.
+I decided to split these up becouse different application-integrations of the API require different levels of credentials.
+To make sure developers can make implementations where authorization is not at all required the enpdoints have been split in two categories.
+In turn, this also means the authorization-platform-details will not have to be publically accessible for external developers to work with Ordio.

 ### Secure access points
 The first kind of access point are secure access points.
 These are any access points that require authorization through Auth0 (which will be touched upon later in the [Auth0](#auth0) chapter).
 These access points are most of the CRUA access points for the data and are mainly meant to only be accessed by authorized services.
 These access points provide authorized developers the possibility to manipulate the stored data through API calls.